ashokdudhade/relevant-programmer/src/pages/articles/2020-07-25---How to use git bisect/index.md

 ## How to use bisect?
 * Checkout master branch and pull latest code from upstream repo
 * Find the commit history which had working and checkout it. `git checkout <<sha>>`
-* Run your code and verify that bug doesn't exits
+* Run your code and verify that bug doesn't exists
 * Run `git bisect start` to initiate bisect
 * Run `git bisect good` to mark this commit as good
 * Run `git checkout master`
 * Run `git bisect bad` to mark latest code as bad commit.
-* It will automatically checkout commit sha which calculated with binary search(Usually this sha would be middle of master to working commit.)
+* It will automatically checkout commit sha which is calculated using binary search(Usually this sha would be middle of master to working commit.)
 * Run your code again if bug exists mark bisect as good or else mark as bad. `git bisect good` (if not bug) or `git bisect bad` (If bug exists)
 * Continue this process till bisect tells your offending commit, and thats the place which introduced the bug.
 * Once you found the place where bug was introduced, then you can conclude the bisect using `git bisect reset`